A Heart Full of Headstones: Plot

 Rebus, meanwhile, has been assigned by 'Big Ger' Cafferty, whose criminal empire has crumbled, to look for a man named Jack Oram, supposedly so that Cafferty can apologize to him.
 This turns out to be a careful ploy to get Rebus to stir up trouble for the Mackenzie family: Fraser and Beth (an old flame of Cafferty's) and their daughter Gaby, who owns a nightclub.
 They have taken over some of Cafferty's old businesses, including apartment rentals and drugs.
 Haggard was killed in an apartment rented to him by the Mackenzies, so they are also coming to the attention of the MIT.
 Jack Oram's son Tommy is working for the Mackenzies, and Rebus becomes somewhat friendly with him.
 Rebus pursues the various leads he turns up, though he doubts Jack Oram is still alive and he is more interested in what Cafferty is trying to accomplish.

-Clarke and Fox, along with the rest of the MIT, gradually trace Haggard's last day, using phone records, CCTV footage, and fileboxes full of old investigations of the Tynecastle police station.
+Clarke and Fox, along with the rest of the MIT, gradually trace Haggard's last day, using phone records, CCTV footage, and file boxes full of old investigations of the Tynecastle police station.
 Clarke is successful in identifying the murderer, and Fox informally promises her a promotion to DCI.
 Rebus, however, tries to pursue his investigation with a crowbar, and it does not end well.